Connie Price and the Keystones

 Connie Price and the Keystones is a project helmed by guitarist/multi-instrumentalist Dan Ubick from Los Angeles, California, combining influences of funk, hip-hop, psych and soul.
 Besides Ubick, it had a revolving membership while they performed as a backing band to Big Daddy Kane from 2008 to 2012.
-As a studio artist, Connie Price and the Keystones have released original recordings across three albums, two EPs and a number of singles.
+As a studio artist, Connie Price and the Keystones have released original recordings on three albums, two EPs and a number of singles.

 Career

 In 2004, Connie Price put out an EP, Blood's Haul, on the Stones Throw imprint Now Again with UK drummer Malcom Catto, and that same year the instrumental album Wildflowers was released featuring members of Funk Inc., Poets Of Rhythm and L.A.
 Carnival.
-A second EP, Sticks & Stones, was released in 2005, a collection of live performances, a b-side, and a dub remix of the first cut from the LP.
+A second EP, Sticks & Stones, was released in 2005.
+It was a collection of live performances, a b-side, and a dub remix of the first cut from the LP.
 Three years later, Connie Price and the Keystones put out the Tell Me Something album on Ubiquity Records, which featured guest appearances from Percee P, Ohmega Watts, Wildchild, Soup/Zaakir from Jurassic 5, Aloe Blacc and Freestyle Fellowship's Myka Nyne among others.